Liaisons to the Community Preventive Services Task Force

 Liaison: Debra Waldron, MD, MPH, FAAP

-Dr. Waldron is the senior vice president of the Department of Healthy and Resilient Children, Youth, and Families at the American Academy of Pediatrics (AAP).
-In this role, she oversees child safety, health and wellness; pediatric population health; strategic partnerships for child and family health; and systems of services for children and youth with special health care needs.
+Dr. Waldron is the senior vice president of Healthy and Resilient Children, Youth, and Families for the American Academy of Pediatrics (AAP).
+She is a pediatric clinician and public health leader with experience in health care delivery systems, public/population health, health policy, and family engagement.
+Dr Waldron oversees multiple programs and initiatives at AAP addressing bio-psycho-social aspects of child, adolescent, young adult, and family health.
+She plays a key role in AAP’s efforts to address the mental health crisis and provides guidance to the newly formed Council on Health Mental Development.
 Dr. Waldron also provides leadership to the AAP Bright Futures National Center—a national disease prevention and health promotion initiative.
 The Bright Futures Guidelines provide theory-based and evidence-driven guidance for all preventive care screenings and well-child visits.

 Previously, Dr. Waldron served as the director of the Division of Services for Children with Special Health Needs at the Maternal Child Health Bureau (MCHB) in the U.S. Department of Health and Human Services, Health Resources and Services Administration.
-Prior to joining MCHB, she was vice chair of Child Health Policy and professor of pediatrics at the University of Iowa.
-In that role, she oversaw the statewide system of services for children with special health care needs.
-Her areas of expertise are population health and family engagement.
+Prior to joining MCHB, she was vice chair of child health policy and professor of pediatrics at the University of Iowa where she oversaw the statewide system of services for children with special health care needs.

 Alternate Liaison: Jane Bassewitz, MA